Appeal procedure

 Target groups

-Tenure is only granted on a full-time basis.
+Civil servant status is only granted on a full-time basis.

-• The teaching obligation is 18 contact hours per week (SWS).
+• The teaching obligation is 18 contact hours per week (SWS)

-• a reduction of the professorship for personal reasons (Part-time) is possible.
+• A reduction of the professorship for personal reasons (Part-time) is possible.

 • Tasks of a professorship

-• Student advising
+• Student counseling

-• Supervision of project, degree, qualification work
+• Supervision of project, degree and qualification work

-• application-oriented research
+• Application-oriented research

-• if applicable, part-time activity (subject to approval)
+• possibly part-time work (subject to approval)

-• as a rule no mid-level staff
+• As a rule, no mid-level staff

-The professors' salary consists of the basic salary, the family allowance and possible additional performance-related pay (salary overview for a professorship)
+The professorship salary is made up of the basic salary, family allowance and possible additional benefits(salary overview for a professorship)

 Structure of our tender